dokku/lambda-builder/README.md

 When the app is built, a `lambda.zip` will be produced in the specified working directory.
 The resulting `lambda.zip` can be uploaded to S3 and used within a Lambda function.

-Both the builder and the build image environment can be overriden in an optional `lambda.yml` file in the specified working directory.
+Both the builder, build image environment, and the run image environment can be overriden in an optional `lambda.yml` file in the specified working directory.

 ### `lambda.yml`